Arronk/My-Coding-Journey/log.md

 Attending my first meetup with the Perth Machine Learning Group.
 It was a bit nerve wracking especially at the end having to give a brief summary of our groups conversation but it was enjoyable and now I feel I must also begin the fast.ai journey... another thing to add to the list!

+## Day 68: 15.06.2018

+### Progress: About half way through the final Advanced CSS Project

+I'm starting the understand the difference between CSS Grid and Flexbox and I am getting to like Grid more then I did initially.
+Hopefully I can get the entire course finished tomorrow which will allow me to move onto CS50 and fast.ai.
+I have also organised a FCC local meetup which I'm really looking forward.
+I'm feeling less anxious about this one compared to the one on Thursday since I organised it.